gophergala/application-framework/README.md

 Database used is sqlite (see https://github.com/mattn/go-sqlite3)

-I used a nice preformatted text because templates are more clean and readable (see [templates/style.html](https://github.com/gophergala/application-framework/blob/master/templates/style.html))
+I used a nice preformatted text to make templates more readable (see [templates/style.html](https://github.com/gophergala/application-framework/blob/master/templates/style.html))

 Of course this things can be do better.